aponica/mysqlgoose-js/README.md

 ```

 Unfortunately, it's not (currently) possible to populate in the other
-direction.
-For example, it would not be possible to populate all of the
+direction; for example, when you find `order` records, you can't populate
-`order_product` records associated with a particular `order`, because
+the associated `order_product` records.
+Hopefully, someone will add this
-the `order` table would not have a foreign key suitable for finding them.
+capability in the future!

 ## Please Donate!